Beer in Sussex: 21st century

-Craft beer grown in Sussex.
-Notable breweries include Harveys of Lewes, Dark Star, Langham Brewery, Burning Sky, Hepworth, Laine Brew Co, Bartleby's, Brighton Bier, Two Tribes, Arundel Brewery.
-Burning Sky was set up in 2013 by Mark Tranter, formerly of Dark Star where he was head brewer.
+Notable breweries in Sussex include 360 Degree Brewing Company, Abyss Brewing, Arundel Brewery, Beak Brewery, Burning Sky Brewery, Firebird Brewing Company, Gun Brewery, Harveys of Lewes, Long Man Brewery, Missing Link Brewing, Only With Love, Three Ache Brewery and UnBarred Brewery.

 Styles

 A range of diverse styles of beer is produced in Sussex.
 Historically well-hopped, Sussex beers were traditionally slightly sweeter than beers from neighbouring Kent.

 Bitter

 Nutty and bitter, Harveys's Sussex Best Bitter has won the 2005 and 2006 awards for the champion best bitter at the CAMRA beer festival and has been called one of the best traditional British beers.

 Hepworth's Sussex Pale Bitter has been described as one of England's best organic beers.

+Long Man Brewery's Best Bitter has won numerous awards, such as being named the world's best bitter under 4.5% at the 2023 World Beer Awards.